 Lift Safety Zone Returns to ICUEE

-Taking as its theme the 20th anniversary of providing certification services to industry, NCCCO will once again host the Lift Safety Zone at the International Construction and Utility Equipment Exposition (ICUEE), to be held this year on September 29 – October 1 in Louisville, KY.
+Taking as its theme the 20th anniversary of providing certification services to industry, NCCCO once again hosted the Lift Safety Zone at the International Construction and Utility Equipment Exposition (ICUEE), held this year on September 29 – October 1 in Louisville, KY.

 Lift Director Qualifications Outlined in Webinar